-Instructions to complete template RT.02.03 — List of intra-group contractual arrangements
+Instructions to complete template B_02.03 — List of intra-group contractual arrangements

-Template RT.02.03 identifies contractual arrangements from the same ICT service supply chain using the intra-group contractual reference numbers in cases where the ICT service supply chain contains ICT intra-group service providers, i.e. where at least one of the ICT third-party service providers in the ICT service supply chain is an entity belonging to the same group of the entity making use of the ICT services.
+Template B_02.03 identifies contractual arrangements from the same ICT service supply chain using the intra-group contractual reference numbers in cases where the ICT service supply chain contains ICT intra-group service providers, i.e. where at least one of the ICT third-party service providers in the ICT service supply chain is an entity belonging to the same group of the entity making use of the ICT services.